jeffjirsa/twcs/README.md

 Source
 ------

+This repository ( https://github.com/jeffjirsa/twcs ) will be used for standalone TWCS code (simple jar to drop into lib/).

 For now, TWCS is available as a C* fork (in the hopes that patches are accepted upstream):

 2.1: https://github.com/jeffjirsa/cassandra/tree/twcs-2.1